HURIDOCS: History

-Notable Projects and Tools
+Notable projects and tools

 Uwazi

-Uwazi is a web-based database application that is developed and maintained by the HURIDOCS team.
+Uwazi is an open-source, flexible web-based database application that is developed and maintained by the HURIDOCS team.
 Among other examples, it has been used by groups to preserve information about human rights violations, manage complaints of human rights abuses made to independent monitoring bodies, organize online libraries of human rights law and policy, and build collective memories in the pursuit of transitional justice.

 Uwazi was originally launched in 2017 as a tool for document management.
 In the years prior, HURIDOCS had worked with the Institute for Human Rights and Development in Africa (IHRDA) and the Center for Justice and International Law (CEJIL) to develop publicly accessible and easy-to-navigate repositories of African and Inter-American case law (which is often published in PDF format).
 These collaborations went on to inspire the creation of Uwazi.

 Since then, HURIDOCS has expanded the application's functionalities to meet a broader set of human rights information management needs.
 One special area of development is the integration of machine learning features that automate certain burdensome tasks when it comes to managing and categorizing the contents of an Uwazi-based collection.
 In 2019 and 2020, HURIDOCS piloted these features in projects with UPR Info and Plan International with support from Google.org.
 In 2021, HURIDOCS won the Peace and Justice Strong Institutions Award from CogX, an honor meant to "highlight a company that champions human rights by directing its AI services towards the protection of these fundamental liberties."
 In 2022, Uwazi was recognized as a finalist for Fast Company's World Changing Ideas Awards in the AI and data category.

 Uwazi is free software released under the MIT license.
 It is registered as a digital public good with the Digital Public Goods Alliance, a "multi-stakeholder initiative with a mission to accelerate the attainment of the sustainable development goals in low- and middle-income countries by facilitating the discovery, development, use of, and investment in digital public goods."